kavita-solves/experiment-agent/README.md

 - What should I measure?
 - What happens if we hold users out?

-almost always end up with a data scientist.
+These discussions almost always end up involving a data scientist or experimentation expert.

-I wanted to explore whether an AI agent could guide teams through that process while applying experimentation best practices.
+This project explores whether an AI assistant can guide those conversations while applying experimentation best practices.

+---

+## Who is this for?

+This project is intended for:

+• Product Managers validating experiment ideas before implementation.

+• Growth Marketers planning campaign experiments.

+• Data Scientists and Analysts looking for a structured starting point for experiment design.

+• Teams aiming to standardize experimentation best practices.

 ---
 ## Demo

 ![Experiment Designer Demo](Experiment_agent_demo.gif)